401ode/Try-Github/README.md

 * Now, the new version of `Contributors.csv` has been saved in version control _on your device_.
 In order to get these changes to show up on the GitHub repository, you'll need to **push** your changes.
 To do this, just click the "Sync" button in the top-right hand corner.
 In a couple of seconds, you'll see your changes updated to the GitHub site.

-You've now finished the first part of the tutorial.
-In a couple days, you'll receive an email with information about how to proceed with the tutorial.
-Thanks for your time!
+You've now finished the first part of the tutorial!